pallets/click/docs/options.rst

 Counting
 --------

-In some very rare circumstances, it's interesting to use the repetition of options to count an integer up.
+In some very rare circumstances, it is interesting to use the repetition of options to count an integer up.
 This can be used for verbosity flags, for instance: